-in IT, which lasts for a fixed duration before the US is delivered.
+The second phase of learning concerns conditioning per se with distinct trials for each CS-US association: an initially neutral visual stimulus (CS) activates a distributed representation in IT, which lasts for a fixed duration before the US is delivered.
 This visual representation projects onto BLA, and, through DA-modulated learning in BLA at reward-delivery, becomes able through repetitive pairing to activate the same BLA cell that would be activated by the US alone.
 Homeostatic regulation in BLA ensures that the BLA activity at CS onset has the same amplitude as the reward-related activity.
 CS-related activation in BLA becomes able to activate CE, which becomes able to provoke VTA bursts through excitation of PPTN.
 This mechanism is sufficient to explain the progressive phasic DA bursts in VTA at CS onset during learning.

 In parallel, CS onset activates a bank of oscillators in the ventromedial prefrontal cortex (vmPFC) at different frequencies.
 During conditioning, the phasic DA burst at US delivery brings the corresponding NAcc cell into the up-state, allowing it to become selective to the precise configuration of cortical oscillators corresponding to the elapsed duration since CS onset.
-This progressive activation at US delivery diminishes the amplitude of the US-related VTA burst through the direct NAcc \rightarrow VTA inhibitory projection.
+This progressive activation at US delivery diminishes the amplitude of the US-related VTA burst through the direct NAcc $\rightarrow$ VTA inhibitory projection.
 Meanwhile, NAcc learns to inhibit VP at reward delivery, what could potentially lead to the disinhibition of LHb, provoking a dip of activity in VTA through RMTg.
 However, reward delivery activates the US-selective population of PPTN, which excites VP: the inhibitory influence of NAcc is counterbalanced by PPTN, what leaves VP above its baseline level and avoid unwanted inhibition of VTA.

 After a sufficient number of conditioning trials, we investigate reward omission, where the CS is presented for the usual duration, but not the US.
-In this case, one NAcc cell goes into the upstate when the reward is expected because of its strong vmPFC input at this time and inhibits VP.
+In this case, one NAcc cell goes into the up-state when the reward is expected because of its strong vmPFC input at this time and inhibits VP.
 This inhibition is then not counterbalanced anymore by US-related PPTN activation, so this disinhibits LHb, activates RMTg and finally provokes a strong inhibition of VTA, bringing it below baseline for a certain duration (the dip).

-Computational principles
+Computational principles.
 Each area in the proposed model is composed of a given number of computational units, where each unit computes the mean activity of a population of neurons.
 The dynamics of each unit is described by the evolution of its time-dependent firing rate (Dayan and Abbott, 2001).
 The firing rate r(t) of an unit is a positive scalar describing the instantaneous number of spikes per second emitted by neurons in the corresponding population.
 In this model, it is taken to be the positive part of the so-called membrane potential m(t) of the unit, which follows a first order differential equation depending on the firing rate of other units.
-In this model, the absolute value of the firing rate is usually restricted to the range [0, 1] through homeostatic regulation of learning (see for example Equation 5.12), where 1 represents the maximal instantaneous firing rate that the considered type of cell can have.
-Typical units in the model are governed by Equation 5.1 and Equation 5.2:
+In this model, the absolute value of the firing rate is usually restricted to the range [0, 1] through homeostatic regulation of learning (see for example the equation 5.12), where 1 represents the maximal instantaneous firing rate that the considered type of cell can have.
+Typical units in the model are governed by equations 5.1 and 5.2: